I-TECH-UW/OpenELIS-Global-2/docs/gsoc.md

 ### Mentor's guidelines
 * GSoC - Guidelines for Mentors

-!!! caution Only Qualifying Students will be selected
+!!! caution  Please Ensure to Follow the Students Guidelines